 - A gift card to a local pharmacy and a monogrammed pillbox in a favourite colour.

-- The ever-popular nitro necklace – I always wanted to bedazzle one to make it pretty!
+- The ever-popular nitro pill necklace – I always wanted to bedazzle one to make it pretty!

 - The Mediterranean Cookbook from Williams-Sonoma, or Bonnie Stern’s Heart-Smart Cooking, or (Carolyn’s pick!): Cheryl Strachan’s 30-Minute Heart Healthy Cookbook